bartlomiej-przymus/appointment-booking-system/README.md

 ### Description

-I was looking at different scheduling and online appointment booking systems and I did not like them, so I decided to build one myself.
+I needed appointment booking system for my website.
+I was looking at range of different scheduling and online appointment booking systems.
+I didn't like any of them, so I decided to build one myself with just feature I need and want.

 ### Be Warned

 This software is intended for my personal use only.
-Its purpose is to provide me with the opportunity to build apps, that interest me, in my own way, while using technologies I love, learning and having fun.
-Besides I need a portfolio so there is that as well I guess :).<br> It may contain bugs and other critters it may contain unfinished features - use it at your own risk!
+It may contain bugs and other critters it may contain unfinished features - use it at your own risk!

 ### Technologies Used